Hyperbolic Radial Spanning Tree: Proof of Proposition

-The region $\Psi$ is the \emph{augmented uncontrolled region}, that contains $\left(\mathbb{H}^{d+1} \backslash \{0\}\right) \backslash \chi$.
+The region $\Psi\dave{(r_0)}$ is the \emph{augmented uncontrolled region}, that contains $\left(\mathbb{H}^{d+1} \backslash \{0\}\right) \backslash \chi\dave{(r_0)}$.
 For $z \in S(r_0)$, let $\hat{\Cl}(z)$ be the cluster of $z$ in $\Psi(r_0)$ and let us also define (recall that $]0,z)$ is the semi-geodesic starting at $0$ and containing $z$, without $0$):

-We define the \emph{angular radius} of $\Cl(z)$ as $\Rad(z):=\sup_{z' \in \Cl(z)} \widehat{z'0z}$.
+We define the \emph{angular radius} of $\Cl(z)$ as

-The next lemma asserts that the connected components of the augmented uncontrolled region $\Psi$ are small (the radius admits exponential tail decay): \begin{lemma} There exists $\delta>0$ small enough, $A>0$ large enough and some constant $c_{\decay}>0$ such that, for any $B$ large enough, $r_0 \ge 2$ and $z \in S(r_0)$,
+The next lemma, proved in Section \ref{S:proofoflemmas}, asserts that the connected components of the augmented uncontrolled region $\Psi$ are small (the radius admits exponential tail decay): \begin{lemma} There exist $\delta>0$ small enough, $A>0$ large enough and some constant $c_{\decay}>0$ such that, for any $B>0$ large enough and $r_0 >0$,